CodingRaemajor/MindScopeAI/README.md

 If you like the project, consider ⭐️ starring it on GitHub!

+📄 License
+This project is licensed under the terms of the MIT License.

 ---

 Let me know if you'd like a **light or dark theme preview**, or want me to include your **Streamlit URL**.
 Ready to push this to your repo?